Kevin Foster (politician): Parliamentary career

-Foster contested Coventry South in 2010 general election, coming second to incumbent Labour Party MP Jim Cunningham.
+Foster stood as the Conservative candidate in Coventry South at the 2010 general election, coming second with 33.4% of the vote behind the incumbent Labour Party MP Jim Cunningham.

-Foster was elected at the 2015 general election as the Member of Parliament (MP) for Torbay in 2015.
+Foster was elected as MP for Torbay at the 2015 general election with 40.7% of the vote and a majority of 3,286.
 His election agent Alison Hernandez was investigated by the Independent Police Complaints Commission over allegations she failed to properly declare election expenses that were submitted in her role.
 This investigation was later dropped in 2017 by the Crown Prosecution Service as although "the returns may have been inaccurate, there is insufficient evidence to prove to the criminal standard that any candidate or agent was dishonest".

-Foster supported the United Kingdom (UK) remaining within the European Union (EU) prior to the 2016 membership referendum, but since then has almost always voted against UK membership of the EU in Parliament.
+Foster supported the United Kingdom remaining within the European Union at the 2016 Brexit referendum.
+Since then, he has almost always voted against UK membership of the EU in Parliament.

+At the snap 2017 general election, Foster was re-elected as MP for Torbay with an increased vote share of 53% and an increased majority of 14,283.

-In the June 2017 general election, he held his seat with a majority of 14,283 (27.9%).
-Foster voted for then Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
+Foster voted for Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
 He was appointed as Parliamentary Private Secretary (PPS) in the Department for Communities and Local Government.
 He later became PPS to then Minister for the Cabinet Office David Lidington.

 In July 2019, following Boris Johnson becoming prime minister, Foster served as Parliamentary Private Secretary to the Cabinet Office, Parliamentary Under-Secretary of State in the Wales Office, and an assistant government whip.

-In December 2019, Foster was appointed as the Parliamentary-Under Secretary of State for Immigration, succeeding Seema Kennedy.
-His portfolio was changed to Immigration and Future Borders in the 2020 cabinet reshuffle, and was changed again to Safe and Legal Migration in December 2021.
+Foster was again re-elected at the 2019 general election with an increased vote share of 59.2% and an increased majority of 17,749.

 In February 2022, Foster received widespread criticism for stating on Twitter that Ukrainian refugees could use the seasonal worker scheme in order to get into the UK.
 Scottish First Minister, Nicola Sturgeon, and Shadow Foreign Secretary, David Lammy, were among the critics, with the latter saying that Foster's comments showed 'a shameful moral vacuum at the heart of Government'.
 Foster deleted the tweet within hours.

-Foster endorsed Liz Truss in the July-September 2022 Conservative Party leadership election.
+Foster endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.
 Following Truss's election as Prime Minister, Foster was appointed as Minister of State for Transport with responsibility for rail.
 He left the government following Rishi Sunak's appointment as Prime Minister and returned to the backbenches.

+In June 2023, Foster was re-selected as the Conservative candidate for Torbay.
+In the 2024 general election, he lost the election to Liberal Democrat Steve Darling.

 Personal life

-Kevin Foster married Hazel Noonan (b.
-1951) in 2017.
+Kevin Foster married Hazel Noonan (born 1951) in 2017.
 They met in Coventry when he was a University of Warwick student.
 He was helping her to canvass for the Conservative Party in the local council elections in which she was a candidate.
-The 27-year age gap between Foster and Noonan has drawn comparisons to Emmanuel Macron, the President of France, who is also substantially younger than his partner.
+The 28-year age gap between Foster and Noonan has drawn comparisons to Emmanuel Macron, the President of France, who is also substantially younger than his partner.